natskr/post_from_r_to_slack/README.md

 When I schedule R scripts to run every day or week I like to keep track of them without having to dig through logs and files.
 This can be done using an app called `slackr` which allows the code to post to a Slack channel.

-To set this up the following steps have to be followed:
+## First I have to set up Slack APIs
+This can be done by following the following steps:
 - go to https://api.slack.com/slack-apps to set up the slack-API and webhook

 ![Build Slack App Site](build_slack_apps.jpg)